Why Do iMessages Turn Green

-A straightforward answer to this age-old question
+A straightforward answer to this age-old question about iMessages being sent as text (SMS) messages with green color, not blue.

 Apple’s exclusive messaging service iMessage is a cult favorite.
 Whenever someone switches to an iPhone, iMessage is one of the first things they try out.
 You can use iMessage to communicate with other Apple users who use the service.